AvaProtocol/xcm-demo/src/moonbeam/contracts/README.md

 # Box

-This is an Ethereum smart contract for testing.
+This is the Ethereum smart contracts for testing.

 Read about:
 https://docs.moonbeam.network/builders/build/eth-api/dev-env/hardhat/